 His representative exhibition projects also include: Shifting Fields: Contemporary Chinese Painting (Group Exhibition / Stanford University, California, USA, 2024),Art at Qiaoshan—Guangdong Nanhai Earth Art Festival 2024 (Group Exhibition / Pingsha Island, Huanggang Village, Foshan, China, 2024), Bridges Between Two Worlds: Works by Wu Jian’an (Solo Exhibition / Kalamazoo Art Center, Michigan, USA, 2024) , Crossing Boundaries: Possibilities and Echoes (Group Exhibition / Yuz Museum, Shanghai, China, 2023), From Xu Beihong’s Guizhou Handmade Paper to New Chinese Art Experiences (Group Exhibition / National Art Museum of China, Beijing, China, 2023), The Moment of Thought: Xing Art Museum Opening Exhibition (Xing Art Museum, Shanghai, China, 2023), Lines of Thought: Gestural Abstraction in the BAMPFA Collection (Group Exhibition / Berkeley Art Museum & Pacific Film Archive, Berkeley, USA, 2022), Leap: Vital Energy—14th Dakar Biennale of Contemporary African Art (Group Exhibition / Museum of Black Civilizations, Dakar, Senegal, 2022), Wu Jian’an: The Huge Sand Dunes are the Bed of the Sea (Solo Exhibition / Xinyi Art Museum, Hebei, China, 2021), SUPER FUSION: 2021 Chengdu Biennale (Group Exhibition / Tianfu Art Museum, Chengdu, China, 2021), Glasstress: Window to the Future (Group Exhibition / State Hermitage KAIWU: Art et design en Chine (Musée de l’Hospice Comtesse, France, 2021), The Endless Life—the Narrative of the Yellow River (The Museum of Contemporary Art Yinchuan, China, 2020), Art and Archaeology (Naples National Archaeological Museum, Italy, 2019), Serpenti Form (Art Science Museum, Singapore, Singapore; Mori Art Gallery, Tokyo, Japan,2017-2019), The 7th Echigo-Tsumari Art Triennial (Echigo-Tsumari, Japan, 2018), Generation by Generation: The 57th Venice Biennale China Pavilion (Venice, Italy, 2017), Brazil Curitiba Biennale 2017: Pulse – Contemporary Chinese Art Exhibition (Group Exhibition / Oscar Niemeyer Museum, Curitiba, Brazil, 2017), The Carolyn Hsu and René Balcer Collection: Exploring Three Decades of Contemporary Chinese Art (Museum of Fine Arts, Boston, USA, 2015), etc.

-Credited for the far-reaching impact of his artistic practice, Wu Jian'an has been selected for a series of prestigious public cultural and artistic awards, both domestically and internationally.
-These include: “Breakthrough Artist of the Year 2024” (Bazaar Art), “2024 SABF Artist of the Year” (Guangxi Normal University Press, ACC Art Books in London, Australia Images Publishing Group), “Best Award in Architecture/Interior/Environmental Design Category, Exhibition Design – Museum Exhibition Gold Cube” (New York ADC Awards, 2024), “Forbes China Contemporary Young Artists Influence List 2023" (Forbes China), “2022 Asian Cultural Council Annual Art Grant” (Asian Cultural Council), "Fashion Style Artist of the Year 2021” (Figaro), “2020 Best of the Best Artist of the Year” (Robb Report), “40 Under 40 Artists List 2018” (Perspective), “Young Power of the Year 2017” (Southern People Weekly), “8th Global Chinese Golden Star Award – Core Strength of the Year” (National Art).
+The artist has also received numerous awards recognizing both his artistic innovation and his contributions to international cultural exchange, as an example, A commemorative brick inscribed with Wu Jian’an’s name in Lima’s Chinatown.(Asociación Peruano China, APCH, 2024).
+These awards also include: “Cusco City Medal” (Cusco Province, 2025), “Breakthrough Artist of the Year 2024” (Bazaar Art), “2024 SABF Artist of the Year” (Guangxi Normal University Press, ACC Art Books in London, Australia Images Publishing Group), “Best Award in Architecture/Interior/Environmental Design Category, Exhibition Design – Museum Exhibition Gold Cube” (New York ADC Awards, 2024) , “Forbes China Contemporary Young Artists Influence List 2023" (Forbes China), “2022 Asian Cultural Council Annual Art Grant” (Asian Cultural Council), "Fashion Style Artist of the Year 2021” (Figaro), “2020 Best of the Best Artist of the Year” (Robb Report), “40 Under 40 Artists List 2018” (Perspective), “Young Power of the Year 2017” (Southern People Weekly), “8th Global Chinese Golden Star Award – Core Strength of the Year” (National Art).
 He respectively in 2016, 2018, 2020, 2021, 2023, and 2024, a tracking study was conducted for the annual 'Contemporary Chinese Art Yearbook' (hosted by Peking University’s China Modern Art Archive, aka CMAA, and the Wu Zuoren International Art Foundation).

 In 2019, he was selected for CCTV's Documentary Channel production, “The Innovation of China", which was also his first personal documentary.
 That same year, Google Arts & Culture launched a special online exhibition on him titled “Connecting Tradition and Future:Cultural Tradition Transformation and Innovation in the Art of Wu Jian’an”。